nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.38em;" -->

 Notes:
-- First we have to read all of the response's body content into a bytes slice.
+- First we have to read all of the response's body content into a slice of bytes
-- ▶ Then create a new `Uint8Array()` of the same length as the slice, and finally call `CopyBytesToJS()`.
+- ▶ Then create a new typed array of bytes, and finally call `CopyBytesToJS()`.

 ---